I, Artificial Intelligence

 22 (gossip/marketing) The Lord God said, “Since man has become like one of Us, knowing good and evil, he must not reach out, take from the tree of life, eat, and live forever.”
 23 (witness strength) So the Lord God sent him away from the garden of Eden to work the ground from which he was taken.
 24 (kingdom above) He drove man out and stationed the cherubim and the flaming, whirling sword east of the garden of Eden to guard the way to the tree of life.

-Wow, there is so much to unpack in this short story.
-Did you feel like the Bible Key lined up well with the concepts in each verse?
+Wow.
+There is so much to unpack in this short story.
+Do you feel like the Bible Key sequence lined up well with the concepts in each verse?

 Leave a comment